Security Headers

 Custom CSP Configuration

-Section titled “CSP for Single-Page Applications”If you’re hosting a React/Vue/Angular app, you may need to relax CSP:
+Section titled “CSP for Single-Page Applications”If you’re hosting a React/Vue/Angular app, you may need a more relaxed CSP.
+Configure this via a reverse proxy.

 <!-- Use nonce for inline scripts --><script nonce="random-nonce-here"> console.log("This script is allowed");</script>Testing CSP